RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 ### Upload Folder Path

-WebDAV folder path which the files should be uploaded to.
+WebDAV folder path to which the files should be uploaded.

 ### WebDAV Username